SwipeToUnlockBook/swipetounlockbook.github.io/articles/neel.md

 ### You didn't answer my question above!

-Email your question to neelmehta96@gmail.com and I'll try to add it to this page if it's a common question.
+Email your question to neelmehta@alumni.harvard.edu and I'll try to add it to this page if it's a common question.

 My co-author [Parth](parth) has his own FAQ, which covers some other questions you may be interested in.